 They play a crucial role in providing secondary education to children who would otherwise go without and, in the process, are helping to transform livelihoods in the communities where they operate.
 Each of the schools is dedicated to using education as a driving force to raise hope and foster development.
 The schools provide much needed jobs for teachers and support staff.
 They also provide direct employment to local people in building work as the schools expand.

 Because the communities are so supportive of the Humanist schools, there is no shortage of volunteers to help with clearing land, building and making roads.
 In return all the schools have outreach projects which are designed to benefit the communities in which they operate.
-The Isaac Newton High School promotes pig rearing in farms around the school and the Fair View School aims to start a training programme in bee keeping for students and local adults.
+The Isaac Newton High School promotes pig rearing in farms around the school and is about to construct a clinic which will serve the needs of both the school and the local community.
+At Mustard Seed school they open up their school computer lab to members of the community in the evenings and at weekends.
 These ventures contribute to strong community ties and help in some small way to develop local self-reliance.